 Can I make my own subtitles?
-A subtitle file works on every player that supports it.
-Subtitles are not hard to find for movies or TV series.
-If you buy a Blu-ray or DVD, it usually contains subtitles.
-But if you are creating your own videos, you may need to create your own.
+One subtitles works on any player that supports it.
+Subtitles are not hard to come by or TV series.
+In case you buy a Blu-ray or a DVD, it usually contains the subtitles as well.
+But if you're making your own videos, you may need to create your own.

 Below we will see how you can do it.